-After working my butt off and contributing to an industry I really didn’t believe in, I managed to save some cash.
-Only later I understood that time is way more valuable than money and the freedom of movement is what you really need.
+After working my butt off contributing to an industry I really didn’t believe in, I managed to save some cash.
+Only later I understood that time is way more valuable than money and the freedom of movement is what you really need to get going.
 For all of the people that tell me: “you are so lucky, I wish I could travel!” my only advice would be to put yourselves out there and make a move.
 If you don’t, there will be a day when you regret dreaming more than doing.

 Put yourselves out there and make a move.

 I consider myself a very lucky person for finding Ashray, the perfect travel companion.
 He keeps me entertained, inspired and grounded.
 Traveling with your partner could be considered “the true test of true love”.
 If you can travel long term with each other and still be together by the end of it, there is definitely potential!
 I would recommend all lovers to travel out of their comfort zones to test how strong your connection can be.

 Right now, I am enjoying life to the fullest and hope our posts, photos and videos inspire you guys to do the same… whether it’s traveling long or short term, go see the world and open up your mind.
 It will make you a better person!

 Why we are different